 The fintech sector in India is in a burgeoning phase of growth.
-According to a KPMG report this month, total global fintech funding crossed $210 billion with a record 5,684 deals in 2021, up from $125 billion across 3,674 deals in 2020.
-India was one of the top destinations, with four out of top 10 fintech deals in the Asia-Pacific region originating from the country.
+According to a KPMG report this month, total global fintech funding had crossed $210 billion with a record 5,684 deals in 202, up from $125 billion across 3,674 deals in 2020; India was one of the top destinations, with four out of top 10 fintech deals in the Asia-Pacific region originating from the country.

-Within the fintech churn and an online payments revolution in India courtesy the Unified Payments Interface (UPI), an emerging sector with the biggest promise is neobanks—fully online banks looking to close the gaping hole between traditional banking services and an emerging digital-native generation.
-According to a projection by Grand View Research, globally the neobanking sector market size is expected to reach $722.6 billion by 2028 at a whopping Compound Annual Growth Rate (CAGR) of 47.7 per cent.
+Within the fintech churn and an online payments revolution in India courtesy the Unified Payments Interface (UPI), one of the emerging sectors with the biggest promise is neobanks—fully online banks looking to close the gaping hole between traditional banking services and an emerging digital-native generation.
+According to a projection by Grand View Research, globally the neobanking sector market size is expected to reach $722.6 billion by 2028 at a whooping Compound Annual Growth Rate (CAGR) of 47.7 per cent.
 So, what exactly are neobanks?
 Think of a digital bank without any physical branches, providing users with a customised, agile experience, superior engagement and and flexible multi-line product delivery systems.
-Neobanks cut down on a lot of friction costs incurred by the traditional banking system, and are devoid of the onerous burden of physical visits to bank branches.
-They can cater directly to the underserved sections of the community, with technology-driven dexterity.
+Neobanks are cheaper, cutting down on a lot of friction costs incurred by the traditional banking system, and devoid of the onerous burden of physical visits to bank branches.
+They can cater directly to underserved sections of the community, with technology-driven dexterity.

-There are different types of neobanks.
-The front-end neobanks act as technology layer for a partner traditional bank and piggyback on their balance sheet for their functionalities.
-Then there are the standalone digital arms of traditional banks, YONO SBI of the State Bank of India (SBI) being an example.
-Then there are the full-stack digital banks (Monzo, Starling being global examples) that have full regulatory approval and provide the complete array of services.
+What are the different types of neobanks?
+There are the front-end neobanks, which act as technology layer for a partner traditional bank and piggyback on their balance sheet for their functionalities.
+Then there are the standalone digital arms of traditional banks, YONO SBI being one example.
+Finally, there are the full-stack digital banks (Monzo, Starling being global examples) which have full regulatory approval and provide the complete array of services.

 What are the advantages and disadvantages of neobanks?
-As mentioned earlier, neobanks are cheaper and much more flexible and agile than traditional banks.
-As a study by NITI Aayog noted, neobanks had a much lower cost-to-serve and cost-to-income numbers; Per-account operation costs of traditional banks could run up to 10-20 times higher.
+As mentioned before, neobanks are cheaper and much more flexible and agile.
+As a study by NITI Aayog noted, neobanks have a much lower cost-to-serve and cost-to-income numbers; Per-account operation costs of traditional banks could run up to 10-20 times higher.
 If sufficient focus is given on building trust and relationship with customers (traditional banks rank much higher in that), the customer lifetime value (LTV) to customer acquisition cost (CAC) metric can be built up with long-term profitability in mind.

-Then there are under-tapped segments of society that the neobanks can target—access to financial services continues to be a core need of retail, and micro, small and medium enterprises (MSMEs), and there are various untapped opportunities in customer segments including tier-2 and 3 cities and rural areas as well as digital millennials who receive limited attention, as per a recent study by PwC.
+Then there are under-tapped segments of the society that the neobanks can target—access to financial services continues to be a core need of retail and micro, small and medium enterprises (MSMEs), and there are various untapped opportunities in customer segments including tier-2 and 3 rural areas as well as digital millennials who receive limited attention, as per a recent study by PwC.
+“A majority of MSMEs in India still rely on informal financial services for accessing credit.
+The over-reliance on informal credit sources is perpetuated by the rigidities and inefficiencies of traditional bank distribution models with higher acquisition costs that make certain customer segments unviable for traditional banks,” according to the study.

+What are the disadvantages?
 At this current point of time, RBI is tight-lipped about issuing full-stack digital banking licenses.
-The NITI Aayog study flagged the limited revenue potential for neobanks as they stand now; interchange fees (or the 'swipe fee' whenever a credit or debit card is used) is one of the few avenues.
+The NITI Aayog, in its study, flagged the limited revenue potential for neobanks as they stand now; interchange fees (or the 'swipe fee' whenever a credit or debit card is used) is one of the few avenues.
 “They earn fee-based revenue wherever they act as channel partners [account opening and onboarding, investment opportunities credit], and potentially earn a fraction of interchange on payments processed through cards; but other than these two buckets, lack any other revenue sources,” according to the report.
 It also points out that, in the absence of a licensing framework, entry barriers for fintechs to enter neobanking space are low, offering opportunities for actors that are not fit and proper to enter the market creating consumer protection risk.
 In that case, trust—the premium commodity—is put under the sword.

 Excerpts from the conversation: